-Pick up any classic book from a reputable publishing house, and you’re (almost) guaranteed to find in the front some combination of a foreword, preface, introduction, note on the text, chronological note, a further reading list… hell, Wuthering Heights even had a genealogical table, to help you keep track of all the characters that married their cousins.
+Pick up any classic book from a reputable publishing house, and you’re (almost) guaranteed to find in the front some combination of a foreword, preface, introduction, note on the text, chronological note, a further reading list… hell, Wuthering Heights even had a genealogical table, to help you keep track of all the characters who married their cousins.
 Ultimately, it’s all just commentary – sometimes written by the author themselves, sometimes written by editors or academics or experts – included to enhance your understanding of the book.
 (You’ll notice that usually these sections are numbered with numerals; page “1” of the book is the first page of the story itself.
 For simplicity, we’re going to call all of the Roman numerals stuff the “introduction” here.)

 So, this leads me to the $64,000 question: do you read the introduction before you read the book?